08 - BUILDING PERMITS AND CERTIFICATES OF OCCUPANCY

 C.

-Where a building is completed or sections are completed and safe for human occupancy, the building inspector, with the approval of the zoning administrator may issue a temporary certificate of occupancy for that portion of the building which is safe for human habitation while work proceeds to bring the entire building into compliance with the city's codes.
+Where a building is completed or sections are completed and safe for human occupancy, the construction official, with the approval of the zoning administrator may issue a temporary certificate of occupancy for that portion of the building which is safe for human habitation while work proceeds to bring the entire building into compliance with the city's codes.
 Such temporary certificate of occupancy may contain such restrictions as may be necessary to protect the health and safety of the building's occupants.

 A.